The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/leveling-guide.md

 ## Level 72

 At level 72, DNC gains Flourish.
 This ability is on a 60 sec cooldown.
 It grants the Flourishing Symmetry, Flourishing Flow, and Flourishing Fan Dance buffs which allow access to Reverse Cascade / Rising Windmill, Fountainfall / Bloodshower, and Fan Dance III.
 It should be used off cooldown as much as possible.
 It can also be used out of combat as long as you will be using the procs before they expire (procs lasts 30 seconds).
-In an ideal world where nothing drifts, you can use it before using Technical Step, so the sequence of actions would look like (Flourish → Technical Step → Technical Finish → Devilment → Proc weaponskills etc...).
-It is important to note that you should not use Flourish if you have any procs currently available.
-If you have procs when Flourish comes off cooldown, use the procs first before using Flourish otherwise you will lose the proc that would have been generated from the Flourish.
-To prevent this delay of Flourish, it is important to use your procs before Flourish comes off cooldown.
+In an ideal world where nothing drifts, you can use it before using Technical Step, so the sequence of actions would look like (Flourish → Technical Step → Technical Finish → Devilment → Proc weaponskills etc...).\
+These "Flourishing" procs can be active at the same time as the "Silken" procs from your normal combo GCDs, but the game will always prioritize consuming the "Silken" proc.

 ## Level 76